41 people favorited this theater

 The Capitol Theatre was located where the Paramount Plaza stands today, directly across from the Winter Garden Theatre.

 Opened October 24, 1919 with Douglas Fairbanks in “His Majesty, the American” plus on stage Ned Wayburn’s ‘Demi Tasse Revue’.
 The Capitol Theatre was taken over by Loew’s Inc. and became the flagship movie palace for MGM Films.
 The Capitol Theatre hosted World Premiere’s of many now ‘classic’ films.
 The theatre presented movies and stage shows except from 1935 to 1943 when no stage shows were included in the program.
 The shows were too expensive to produce during the Great Depression and were only revived when World War II brought an economic boom.
 In 1952 stage shows ceased to be held.
 A larger, 25 foot x 60 foot wide screen was installed for the June 1953 engagement of “Never Let Me Go” starring Clark Gable.

 In 1959 the Capitol Theatre was ‘modernized’ and re-opened as Loew’s Capitol Theatre with “Solomon and Sheba”.
 The movie palace became a Cinerama showplace.

 World Premieres of 70mm films included “Cheyenne Autumn”(December 23, 1964), “Doctor Zhivago”(December 22nd, 1965), “The Dirty Dozen”(June 15, 1967) and “Far From the Madding Crowd”(October 18, 1967).

 The Loew’s Capitol Theatre was never twinned or divided into more than one theatre.
-At the conclusion of the Roadshow engagement of “2001:A Space Odyssey”.
+In 1968 the Capitol Theatre was playing the Roadshow engagement of “2001:A Space Odyssey”.
 The movie was transferred to the Warner Cinerama Theatre, and the Loew’s Capitol Theatre closed, and was demolished.

 Just login to your account and subscribe to this theater